 Taxable Income in China

 The legal framework governing Individual Income Tax (as noted by China’s tax system) recognizes that income is derived from a number of different sources and levies different tax rates for different sources.
-According to the China’s Individual Income Tax law, there are 9 types of income:
+According to China’s Individual Income Tax law, there are 9 types of income:

 • Income from wages and salaries